oar-team/kameleon/docs/source/grid5000_tutorial.rst

 Customizing a software appliance
 ================================

-Now, lets customize a given template in order to create a software appliance that have OpenMPI, Taktuk and build tools necessary to compile source code.
+Now, lets customize a given template in order to create a software appliance that have OpenMPI, Taktuk and tools necessary to compile source code.
 Kameleon allows us to extend a given template.
 We will use this for adding the necessary software.
 Type the following::

      $ kameleon new debian_customized debian7